Community Partnerships and Plans

 Youth Summit Report.

-The 2015 Hawkesbury Youth Summit was held on Tuesday 31 March 2015 and attended by 60 young people representing six schools.
-The Summit was also attended and delivered by a planning group of seven young people who met for five months prior to the event to advise Council on the implementation of the day.
+The 2017 Hawkesbury Youth Summit was held on Wednesday 5 April 2017 and attended by 118 young people representing six schools and two non-mainstream schools.
+The Summit was also attended and delivered by a planning group of young people who met for three months prior to the event to advise Council on the implementation of the day.

-In August and September 2012, Hawkesbury City Council organised some workshops to consult with people with a disability and disability service providers about the issues facing people with a disability living in the City of Hawkesbury.
-The purpose of the workshops was to provide input into the preparation, by Council, of the Hawkesbury Access and Inclusion Plan.
-The Hawkesbury Access and Inclusion Plan 2014 – 2017 identifies actions to be undertaken by Council and implementation of the Plan is monitored by Hawkesbury Access and Inclusion Advisory Committee.
+In March and April 2017, Hawkesbury City Council facilitated forums and focus groups to consult with people with a disability and disability service providers about the issues facing people with a disability living in the City of Hawkesbury.
+The purpose of the workshops was to provide input into the preparation, by Council, of the Hawkesbury Disability Inclusion Action Plan.
+The Hawkesbury Disability Inclusion Action Plan 2017 - 2021 identifies actions to be undertaken by Council and implementation of the Plan is monitored by Hawkesbury Access and Inclusion Advisory Committee.

 Hawkesbury Mobility Plan